GlitchMC/Transparency-Odyssey-U/README.md

  - *within* the luma folder (from the patch download), find the romfs folder (doesn't matter under which TitleID, they are the same).
 Drag and drop to the mods directory.

-For help, to help, give suggestions, or to chat -> https://discord.gg/rdq79YG
+For help, to help, give suggestions/corrections, or to chat -> https://discord.gg/rdq79YG